 - Leisure Products

 - Internet & Direct Marketing

 We’ll stop the analysis at this level.
 You need to diversify among sectors and industries for “diversification” to work.
-Just picking 20 stocks will not necessarily provide any diversification benefits.
+Just picking 20 stocks when building an investment portfolio from scratch will not necessarily provide any diversification benefits.

 What Are You Most Afraid of?
 A) Losing Money or B) Missing Out on Returns?

 This is a very closely related question and concept to the previous one.
 The discussion above about the number of stocks you should hold explains that appropriate concentration and appropriate diversification both offer potential benefits.
 The right concentration in the “right” stocks can yield tremendous results if a handful of your picks really take off.
 The right diversification can prevent any one stock’s failure from significantly damaging your whole portfolio.

 Where you land between these is as much dependent on your intellect as on your emotions.
 Every one of us makes decisions that are influenced by both our hearts and our heads.
 We know rationally what to do, but so often compromise that by what our feelings tell us we want to do or tolerate doing.
 This has direct application when you are building your investment portfolio from scratch.

 A) Losing Money

 If you’re most afraid of losing money, and you don’t take that into proper consideration, you’ll build a portfolio that will inevitably expose you to more volatility (to be read “downturn”) than you can stomach.
 When faced with a 35% or 40% drop in the market – and we’ve seen those numbers in recent history – the average investor panics and liquidates his or her stock holdings, usually right about when the market is bottoming out.
 That same investor feels so shell-shocked that they usually delay before reentering the market, usually at a high point.

 Watch the video to learn more about how Fear and Impulses can derail your portfolio.